mietek/halcyon-website/pages/about/index.md

 Please report any problems on the [_Halcyon_ issue tracker](https://github.com/mietek/halcyon/issues/).

-Commercial support for _Halcyon_ is offered by [Least Fixed](http://leastfixed.com/), a software consultancy based in Cambridge, UK.
+Commercial support for _Halcyon_ is offered by [Least Fixed](http://leastfixed.com/), a software consultancy specialising in the development of quality software using functional programming techniques.

 Need help deploying Haskell?
 Say <a href="" id="hello">hello</a>.